 TradeStation vs. E*Trade Introduction

-E*Trade has more users than TradeStation.
-Does that make E*Trade the better brokerage?
+E*Trade is more popular than TradeStation.
+But does that make E*Trade the better brokerage?

 Cost